FIRST® – WCPA

 If you have been listed as a perpetrator or are otherwise in violation of the youth protection laws, you will not be able to volunteer.

-Instructions for Event Volunteers who are Pennsylvania Residents
+Instructions for Event Volunteers

 Information on the Pennsylvania requirements can be found at the Get a Clearance webpage.
 When asked for a Volunteer Organization on these forms, you may enter FIRST.
-Note: For people who have lived in PA for the past 10 years, this generally takes less than an hour and your volunteer clearance checks are good for 5 years from date of issue.
-You may use these clearance documents anywhere you volunteer in Pennsylvania.

 1. Complete the PA State Police Request for Criminal Record Check